aredington/kibit-mode/README.md

 ## Usage

-In an open Clojure buffer, hit C-c C-n (you can use the mnemonic that this will help you catch *N*oob mistakes) to open a compilation buffer that will tell you where you can replace code with a terser, more idiomatic expression of the same semantics.
+In an open Clojure buffer, hit C-c C-n (you can use the mnemonic that this **C**ompilation tool will help you catch **N**oob mistakes) to open a compilation buffer that will tell you where you can replace code with a terser, more idiomatic expression of the same semantics.

 ## License